1. Home

 More flexible ticket offerings

-A new Day Pass for unlimited travel would replace the Round-Trip ticket.
-The Day Pass would be valid on the day of purchase until 4 a.m. the following day.
-On weekdays, the Day Pass would cost 10% less than two one-way peak tickets; on weekends, it would cost the same as two one-way off-peak tickets.
+A new Day Pass for unlimited travel will replace the Round-Trip ticket.
+The Day Pass will be valid on the day of purchase until 4 a.m. the following day.
+On weekdays, the Day Pass will cost 10% less than two one-way peak tickets; on weekends, it will cost the same as two one-way off-peak tickets.
 Unlimited Day Passes are also available for CityTicket and Far Rockaway ticketholders, priced at $14.50 in the peak and $10.50 in the off-peak.

-A new “pay-as-you-go” discount would be available for mobile customers.
-After 10 peak or off-peak trips in 14 days, mobile customers would get an 11th peak or off-peak one-way trip for free in the same 14-day period.
-Unlike today’s 10-Trip, which would be eliminated, this new fare product would not require customers to pre-pay for 10 tickets to receive a discount and introduces a new discount for 10-Trip peak customers.
+A new “pay-as-you-go” discount will be available for mobile customers.
+After 10 peak or off-peak trips in 14 days, mobile customers will get an 11th peak or off-peak one-way trip for free in the same 14-day period.
+Unlike today’s 10-Trip, which will be eliminated, this new fare product will not require customers to pre-pay for 10 tickets to receive a discount and introduces a new discount for 10-Trip peak customers.

 Reduced fare is always available

-A reduced fare product would be available all day, every day for seniors, people with disabilities, and Medicare recipients, even in the morning peak period.
+A reduced fare product will be available all day, every day for seniors, people with disabilities, and Medicare recipients, even in the morning peak period.

 Avoid the onboard surcharge

-Customers who repeatedly purchase mobile tickets onboard would be subject to the surcharge after an escalating series of warnings.
+The surcharge for tickets purchased onboard, whether from a conductor or the TrainTime app, will increase by $2.
+Customers who repeatedly purchase or activate mobile tickets onboard will be subject to the surcharge after an escalating series of warnings.

-• All toll rates would increase 7.5% at all facilities.
+• All toll rates will increase 7.5% at all facilities.
 This includes E-ZPass and Tolls by Mail.

-• The existing toll discount programs for Queens, Bronx, and Staten Island residents would remain in effect.
+• The existing toll discount programs for Queens, Bronx, and Staten Island residents will remain in effect.
 Learn more about Resident Rebate Programs.